 Human Vision is Computational

-The human visual system is not a direct imaging system.
+The human visual system on the other hand, is not a direct imaging system.
 We don’t see complete exposures of our full field of view like photographs or frames of video.
 Instead, the cohesive, photographic like image you perceive is the result of a highly computed composite of spatially and temporally arbitrary visual information.
-The source of this visual information is our eyes, and they supply only a fraction of the required information to build our full field of view at any given moment.
+The source of this visual information is our eyes, but they supply only a fraction of the required information to build our full field of view at any given moment.

 Limited Source Information